Gersondelacruzdeveloper/Milestone-Project2/README.md

 ## Technologies Used

-* The project was primarily written in HTML and CSS.
-Small snippets of JavaScript were used to enhance user experience.
+* The project was written in HTML and CSS and JavaScript with litle use of bootstrap 5
 * The project was written and tested in the [Gitpod](https://gitpod.io/) IDE.
 * The project was debugged using [Google Chrome](https://www.google.com/intl/en_uk/chrome/) [Dev Tools](https://developers.google.com/web/tools/chrome-devtools).
 * The project uses [GitHub](https://GitHub.com/) for hosting source code, for utilising git version control, and for hosting the site on GitHub pages.